Selective inference for effect modification via the lasso: Discussion

 \subsection{Future directions}

 We have focused on semiparametric regression with additive noise in this paper so \citet{robinson1988root}'s transformation can be applied.
-In general, many causal estimands can be defined by estimating equations (e.g.\ in generalized linear models), and for future research it would be very interesting to develop variable selection tools for such a setup and the corresponding selective inference.
-Other possible future directions include selective inference for non-linear models (e.g.\ trees) of $\Delta(\bm x)$ and extending the method in this paper to longitudinal settings.
+In general, many interesting estimands in causal inference and other statistical problems can be defined by estimating equations.
+While the present paper was being drafted and reviewed, a parallel literature has used the idea of Neyman orthogonalization (a generalization of Robinson's transformation) in a number of related problems, including inference about low-dimensional projections of causal functions \citep{semenova2017estimation2,chernozhukov2018generic}, debiased-lasso inference for coefficients of the CATE $\Delta(\bm X)$ assuming a sparse and linear model for $\Delta(\bm X)$ \citep{semenova2017estimation}, nonparametric estimation of the CATE $\Delta(\bm X)$ \citep{nie2017quasi}, regularized estimation of high-dimensional semiparametric nonlinear models \citep{chernozhukov2018plug}, and statistical learning with nuisance parameters \citep{foster2019orthogonal}.
+Our work is the first to consider post-selection inference for this type of problems.
+For future research it would be very interesting to develop selective inference in more general semiparametric problems, beyond the effect modification problem considered here.
+Other possible future directions include selective inference for non-linear models (e.g.\ trees) of $\Delta(\bm x)$ and extending the method in this paper to longitudinal problems.